brainsqueeze/text2vec/README.md

 Both models are trained using Adam SGD with the learning-rate decay program in [[2](https://arxiv.org/abs/1706.03762)].

+The pre-built auto-encoder models inherit from [tf.keras.Model](https://www.tensorflow.org/api_docs/python/tf/keras/Model), and as such they can be trained using the `fit` method.
+An example of training on Wikitext data is available in the [examples folder](./examples/trainers/wiki_transformer.py).
+This uses HuggingFace [tokenizers](https://huggingface.co/docs/tokenizers/python/latest/) and [datasets](https://huggingface.co/docs/datasets/master/).

 Training the LSTM model can be initiated with
 ```bash
 text2vec_main --run=train --yaml_config=/path/to/config.yml